imaginary-png/youtube-dl-gui/README.md

 You probably shouldn't.
 There are better youtube-dl GUI's out there that have much more features and development.
 This is okay if you only need to download youtube videos and twitch VODs, as those are the only websites I have personally tested for my personal use.

+Works okay with twitch livestreams, but you have to wait for the stream to end, if you cancel mid-way it will not save the file properly and will result in an unwatchable video.
+Unlike via CLI.

 Each website potentially has it's own quirks for what youtube-dl outputs which makes it difficult to cover all edge cases without thorough testing.